Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 Played by: Zac Eubank

-- Deal with the Devil: Rather literally, with one called "The Overlord" no less.
+- Deal with the Devil: He made a pact with an infernal creature called "The Overlord" in exchange for his warlock powers.

 - Grotesque Cute: A red Tiefling with demonic powers and no regard for anyone other than him.
 Oh, he also wears a unicorn onesie.